Litter free Penrith

-While it might be frustrating to be out and about and have some rubbish you want to dispose of and can’t find a bin, it’s even more frustrating what happens when we choose to litter.
+It's inconvenient to be out and about and have some rubbish you want to dispose of and can’t find a bin, but please think of the consequences to our community if we choose to litter.

 Litter damages our natural environments, harms wildlife, injures people and makes our public spaces less pleasant to be in.
 Cleaning up litter also costs taxpayers a lot of money.

 People who walk dogs contribute to the amount of litter found in public spaces.
 There are 1.15 million dogs in NSW.
 Dogs generate about 227 grams of dog poo each day.
 This adds up to over 280 tonnes of dog poo being generated each day in NSW.
 Just 28 grams of dog poo contains 23 million microorganisms of bacteria – nearly twice that of human waste.